 Steve Craig: Currently, it is not bundled but is prime for this kind of business model.
 Dealers can bundle this service with traditional central station monitoring or partner with telecommunications providers.
 This service is a complement to monitoring and provides additional monthly recurring revenue to dealers.
 It is designed for dealers with their own central stations or those who use third party contract monitoring.

-Security Dealer: What equipment is required on site to implement
+Security Dealer: What equipment is required on site to implement the various features/services?

 Steve Craig: You need a Simon V4.1 control panel, Ethernet Interface Module, Ethernet cables, router and broadband connectivity.